-• Both applies the zoom selection to both the full screen device you previously selected for video mirror rendering and the display on which the overlay video is being rendered.
-(See "Using Overlay Controls" on page 123.)
+- Video Mirror sets the zoom selection to the full screen device you selected for video mirror rendering on this page. - Both applies the zoom selection to both the full screen device you previously selected for video mirror rendering and the display on which the overlay video is being rendered.
+(See "Using Overlay Controls" on page 106.)